 Treatment options can include:

 During the surgery, the doctor may remove nearby lymph nodes to examine them for cancer cells.
-Doctors will examine the cells of the tumour to determine which type of cancer is present.
+Doctors will examine the cells of a tumour to determine which type of cancer is present.

 Chemotherapy is sometimes used in addition to surgery; however conventional renal cell cancer is not responsive to this treatment.

 Transitional cell carcinoma is responsive to chemotherapy.
 When this form of cancer is found on the surface of the renal pelvis or ureter, it may be treated by laser surgery, which uses a narrow beam of light to remove cancer cells.

 Immunotherapies, which use substances that stimulate the body’s immune system, may be used to treat kidney tumours that have invaded other parts of the body.

 Additionally, radiation therapy is sometimes used as the primary treatment if a patient is not well enough to undergo surgery.